sergpank/sergpank.github.io/_posts/2024-03-19-tmux-cheatsheet.md

 All commands start with prefix [PX] - default prefix is [ ctrl+B ]

+tmux a
+tmux att
+tmux attach
-tmux attach                   --- attach to latest session tmux attach -t <session name> --- attach to session by name tmux new -s <session name>    --- create new session tmux ls                       --- show sessions list
+tmux attach-session           --- attach to latest session tmux a -t <session name>      --- attach to session by name tmux new tmux new-seesion tmux new -s <session name>    --- create new session tmux ls                       --- show sessions list